Special Projects Division

 Our Special Projects Division has worked in petrol forecourts, boiler rooms and quarries.
 It has emptied freight train hoppers and ships’ holds.
-It has ‘cleaned out’ around industrial plant, quarry conveyors and recycling facilities.
-It has clients in the biomass, geotechnical and chemical industries.
-It is pioneering the use of vacuum excavation across a variety of industrial and commercial sectors.
+The division has also ‘cleaned out’ around industrial plants, quarry conveyors and recycling facilities.

 Examples of the work undertaken by our Special Projects teams include:

 In nuclear power generation, a sand-break pit may be used to temporarily store and ‘cool’ cooling water as it leaves the reactor building.
-LMD uses suction excavation to remove any build up of solids in the pit, thereby maintaining its effectiveness.
+LMD uses suction excavation to remove any build-up of solids in the pit, therefore maintaining its effectiveness.

 Landfill sites develop and grow over many years until their storage capacity is exhausted.
-The terrain on older landfill sites is often uneven and, understandably, soft and unstable.
-LMD has used one of its small tracked units to locate leachate and landfill gas manifolds that have been partially buried due to material build up over time.
+The terrain on older landfill sites is often uneven and understandably, soft and unstable.
+LMD has used one of its small, tracked units to locate leachate and landfill gas manifolds that have been partially buried due to material build up over time.
+Enhancing the effectiveness of the vacuum excavators.

 Case Studies